NEWS & EVENTS

 Starting 25th November 2019

-Brackenstown Parish are organising a series of talks and events in St. Cronan's Parish Centre to celebrate Advent.
+Brackenstown Parish have organised a series of talks and events in St. Cronan's Parish Centre to celebrate Advent.

 Monday 25th November at 8:00pm: An Introduction to Islam By Imam Khan